Vegter/decode/README.md

 First of all it is used as a wallet to store personal information.
 Secondly a request to disclose this personal information can be generated.

 **Important note:**
 This project was created as a proof of concept prototype.
-There for it was never meant to be used on a large scale but purely for demonstration purposes only.
+There for it was never meant to be used on a large scale but for demonstration purposes only.

 The Decode Amsterdam project excites of two other parts which are needed to take full potential of this app:

-[Passport Scanner](#) (Reading a Dutch passport and transferring its data to this PWA)
+* [Passport Scanner](#) (Reading a Dutch passport and transferring its data to this PWA)

-[Session Manager](#) (Managing sessions for onboarding and disclosure)
+* [Session Manager](#) (Managing sessions for onboarding and disclosure)

 ## Project setup